Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

 ### Update the Podfile

-Replace the (extension) dependencies in your `Podfile`, using core extensions and profile extension as an example:
+Replace the dependencies in your `Podfile` for SDK extensions, using core extensions and profile extension as an example:

 ```ruby
 # replace ACPCore with AEPCore/AEPLifecycle/AEPIdentity/AEPSignal